corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/key-concepts.md

 Networks in Corda 5 are application networks, where all participants are running the same CorDapp.
 Network registration and member distribution is handled by the [Membership Group Manager (MGM)](../mgm/overview.html).
 Application networks embrace the reality that regulated markets have strong privacy and governance requirements, reducing the scope of each network to a single bundle of applications all governed by the same rules.

+A CorDapp (Corda Distributed Application) is written in Kotlin or Java, compiled into Java bytecode, and then loaded into the Corda process at runtime.
+This means Corda is effectively an application server.

 ##	Clusters

  Clusters allow members on multiple networks thanks to multi-tenancy support.
 Corda 5 supports multiple [Corda identities](#corda-identities) operating in the same cluster via [virtual nodes](#virtual-nodes).
 A virtual node is linked to a CPI and acts as a single member in a network once registration has been completed.
 A cluster allocates resources on a per-virtual node basis and ensures that code executing in the context of a particular virtual node is sandboxed away from other virtual nodes and platform code.